PrincetonUniversity/intro_machine_learning/README.md

 Step 1: Go to [https://jdh4.github.io/intro-ml](https://jdh4.github.io/intro-ml)

-Step 2: In the file listing on the left, double click on `ML_overview_2024.ipynb` for day 1 or `Intro_Machine_Learning_Part2_2024.ipynb` for day 2 .
+Step 2: In the file browser on the left, double click on `ML_overview_2024.ipynb` for day 1 or `Intro_Machine_Learning_Part2_2024.ipynb` for day 2 .
 You can then run the notebook as usual without using Colab or explicitly installing anything.
 The notebooks will run on your local machine.

 ## Authorship